Catalog Description

 Other (Term projects, research papers, portfolios, etc.)

-1. Select five relaxation exercises that work best for you and create a daily routine using them.
-2. Watch and create five movement steps immediately upon presentation.
-3. Understand the concept of spotting and be able to use it on three types of identified turns.
-4. Understand and be able to use the correct pronunciation of basic terms and execute the corresponding maneuvers, also understand the importance of balance and rhythm.
-5. Practice and be able to demonstrate the correct way to fall on stage.
-6. Practice and be able to demonstrate how to throw a punch and a slap for the stage.
-7. Understand the concept of changing weight to learn dance steps.
-8. Study the physicalities present in animals and people of varying ages, and be able to recreate them.
-9. Learn to quickly achieve total body relaxation and mental focus through condensed control exercises.
+1. Watch and recreate five movement steps.
+2. Practice and be able to demonstrate the correct way to fall on stage.
+3. Practice and be able to demonstrate how to throw a punch and a slap for the stage.
+4. Study the physicalities present in animals and people of varying ages, and be able to recreate them.
+5. Learn to relax the body and mentally focus through condensed control exercises.

 Required Materials